How to Withdraw Cash at an Athena ATM

 Helpful tips to know before you go!

 Cash levels vary at all times.
 If an ATM is out of cash, orange "no cash" warnings will appear on our interactive map when you click on a particular ATM in the map view.
 If there is no warning then the machine should have cash.
-Make sure you are looking at only the "Buy and Sell" machines!
-Regular "Buy-only" machines will also not show the warning.
+Make sure you are only looking at machines with green check marks in the Sell column.
+All our other ATMs are buy-only.
 You can also call or message us to find out the cash availability in your area.

 You will be sending coin to the ATM and paying our 5% fee.
 Be sure to bring along a mobile phone wallet with the coins you are looking to sell and be prepared to pay exactly the amount of coin the ATM requests you to pay.
 Otherwise your withdrawal attempt will require manual approval, and it will take much longer for you to receive your cash.
 Keep in mind there will be network fees when you send your currency.
 Also make sure you're paying at least your wallet's recommended network fee level for timely confirmations.

 Be prepared for no internet connection.
 You'll need an internet connection to broadcast your transaction.
 Many of our locations don't have public WiFi and you will have to rely on cellular data.
 If you absolutely cannot broadcast while at the ATM give us a call.

 We are here to help.
 If you need assistance feel free to call us at (312) 690-4466, M-F 9 am - 5 pm Central.